cvklein/one-warm-spark/_posts/2025-11-16-AI-Assessment.md

 mining.
 You kill it as quick as you can.
 You'll have to work with the IT Chatbot to get that wiped and reinstalled, but IT chat is limited over the weekend.
-You make the mistake of asking Alexa to put that on your todolist, which works on the third try (the first two times it mishears you as asking to order fabric softener) --- but then it reboots NotionPlusProFreemium to put it on your list, and the fans kick in.
+You make the mistake of asking Alexa to put that on your todo list, which works on the third try (the first two times it mishears you as asking to order fabric softener) --- but then it just starts NotionPlusProFreemium, and the fans kick in.
 Crap.
 Anyway, by the time you get it all settled, you're down to ninety minutes.\
 \